williamcheymol/market-data-fetcher/README.md

 ---

-## Coming soon
+## Coming soon — Phase 1

+Phase 1 will extend the pipeline with risk analytics and visualisation:

 - Sharpe ratio, max drawdown, and other risk metrics
 - Visualization tools

 ---